 —To start off, please share some of your memories of ICO with us.

 Ueda: It was my first time doing game design and directing, but there was so much stuff I didn’t know that I mostly remember the struggles.
 Now that it’s being re-released for the PS3 with a higher resolution, the textures and sense of three-dimensionality have been improved, but what I personally most want players to experience is the same thing I intended in the original.
 I hope this new release will be nostalgic for those who played the PS2 version.

 Toyama: If I can ask directly, what do you think is the biggest change in the new HD version of ICO?

 Ueda: Well, like I said above, the increase in resolution is the main thing, and there are some small details that have been changed accordingly, but other than that it’s a faithful reproduction of the original.

 Toyama: There’s actually an “original” version that predates that original: the PS1 version of ICO that you were developing early on before switching over to the PS2.
 I remember seeing a video of the PS1 version, and what surprised me is how the gameplay then was exactly the same as the final version.
-Even seeing the enhanced visuals of the PS3 version today, I’m surprised at the consistency.
+Even seeing the enhanced visuals on the PS3 today, I’m surprised at the consistency.
 10 years ago when ICO was created, games were all about having more and more items and longer and longer playtimes.
-It’s very impressive when you think that you released ICO in that climate.
+It’s very impressive that you released ICO in that climate.